Timothy C. Hain, MD . Return to hearing page Page last modified: October 28, 2013

 At the present writing, fluoride therapy is no longer a recommended primary treatment for otosclerosis (NIH consensus), because of its effect on other bones including the possibility of increasing the risk of hip fractures.
 (Riggs et al, 1987; Riggs et al, 1990).
 It would seem to us, that one would need to consider both the risk of hearing progression, and balance it against the risk of adverse effects on other bones, when prescribing.

 Sodium fluoride is a dietary supplement (not a drug).
 The idea of using fluoride is not unlike that of using it for teeth -- fluoride speeds up hardening of bone.
-A large uncontrolled study of about 1500 patients by Dr. Shambough and associates (at Northwestern, the author's institution) suggested that it was effective.
+A large uncontrolled study of about 1500 patients by Dr. Shambough and associates (at Northwestern University) suggested that it was effective.
 Nevertheless, this treatment is not widely accepted and has not been proven to be effective.
 Other more rigorous trials have reported similar results (Bretlau et al, 1989).
 Some advocate using sodium fluoride for cochlear otosclerosis (Lippy and Berkowitz, 2008).
 Cruise et al (2010) indicated that there is only low-quality evidence for sodium fluoride therapy being effective in otosclerosis.

 The protocol for medical treatment is to use 2-4 tablets/day of Florical plus 400 U of vitamin D. Side effects of fluoride (Florical and Monocal are the two preparations available over the counter) include occasional stomach upset, allergic itching, and increased joint pains.
 If aggravation of arthritis occurs, the Fluoride is stopped and the joints return to their previous state in a few weeks.
 In such a situation, patients can "pace themselves", taking as much of the medication as can be tolerated.
 Monical is a preparation that is absorbed in the intestine rather than in the stomach and may cause less side effects.